 The differential group delay is the difference in arrival times of the two polarization modes at a particular wavelength and time.
-For a link with a specific PMD coefficient, the DGD of the link varies randomly with time and wavelength as a Maxwell distribution that contains a single parameter, which is the product of the PMD coefficient of the link and the square root of the link length.
+For a link with a specific PMD coefficient, the DGD of the link varies randomly with time and wavelength as a Maxwell distribution that contains a single parameter which is the product of the PMD coefficient of the link and the square root of the link length.
 The system impairment due to PMD at a specific time and wavelength depends on the DGD at that time and wavelength.
-So, means of establishing useful limits on the DGD distribution as it relates to the optical fibre cable PMD coefficient distribution and its limits have been developed and are documented in IEC 61282-3 and are summarized in Appendix IV/G.650.2.
+So, means of establishing useful limits on the DGD distribution, as it relates to the optical fibre cable PMD coefficient distribution and its limits, have been developed and are documented in IEC 61282-3.
 The metrics of the limitations of the DGD distribution follow: